feilab-hust/CRITICAL/README.md

 <img src="./images/ResNet.png" alt="ResNet" height="300">
 </p>

 The algorithm is primarily used for the automatic classification of tumors in mouse lung lobes.
 We classify the tumors into three types: atypical adenomatous hyperplasia (AAH), adenoma (AD), and adenocarcinoma (AC).
 Our algorithm is based on a 3D ResNet18 deep learning model.
+Building upon this, we additionally introduced a simple fully connected layer to extract the raw size information of the tumor images.
+We merged this size information with the feature maps extracted by ResNet and input them together into the classification head at the backend for final classification, resulting in improved classification performance.

+The model is trained using Python 3.9.21 and PyTorch 1.21.1 in the PyCharm IDE.
+We use a single RTX 3090 GPU for efficient computation, with the training duration typically under half an hour.
+The model can predict at a speed of approximately hundreds of tumors per second (excluding data loading time).

+### Data Acquisition
 Based on the statistical results from the **TumorSegment.ijm** algorithm, we crop the original lung lobe images to obtain individual tumor images(**crop_tumor_LorR.m**).
-After expert diagnosis, we obtained labels for approximately 2,000 tumors.
-Our algorithm is based on a 3D ResNet18 deep learning model, which achieves an accuracy of 93% on the test dataset.
+To ensure the model's generalization, we randomly selected 2,953 tumors from 45 different genotypes of mice for the dataset.
+All tumor labels were manually annotated by multiple tumor experts.
+We randomly selected 2,000 tumors (AAH:AD:AC = 5:4:1) and divided them into training and validation dataset in an 8:2 ratio.
+The remaining 953 tumors were used as the test dataset.

 ### Installation
 Run the following code to install all dependencies: `conda env create -f environment.yml`